X1vova1X/Tuxtility-Moddable/README.md

-## Warning!!
+## Warning

-You must run this extension unsandboxed!
+You must run the (modded) Tuxtility extension unsandboxed!

 ## Issues?

-You can report them the the issues tab but it is recomended to join the server because I am more active!
+You can report them the the issues tab of Tuxtility repository, but it is recomended to join the server, because the developer is more active there!

 [![](https://dcbadge.limes.pink/api/server/JpEQJkyRgX)](https://discord.gg/JpEQJkyRgX)